m3db/m3/docs/operational_guide/placement_changes.md

 #### Isolation Group

 This value controls how nodes that own the same M3DB shards are isolated from each other.
 For example, in a single datacenter configuration this value could be set to the rack that the M3DB node lives on.
 As a result, the placement will guarantee that nodes that exist on the same rack do not share any shards, allowing the cluster to survive the failure of an entire rack.
-Alternatively, if M3DB was deployed in an AWS region, the isolation group could be set to the regions availability zone and that would ensure that the cluster would survive the loss of an entire availability zone.
+Alternatively, if M3DB was deployed in an AWS region, the isolation group could be set to the region's availability zone and that would ensure that the cluster would survive the loss of an entire availability zone.

 #### Zone